ozguryazilimas/wp-postane/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.4 =
+* New filter: `relevanssi_valid_admin_status` can be used to adjust post statuses that Relevanssi will handle.
+* If Relevanssi creates an empty excerpt for a post and there's a user-set excerpt for the post, that excerpt is used.
+* No ellipsis is added to the post excerpt, if the post excerpt shows the whole post.
+* The `relevanssi_post_title_before_tokenize` filter now has a second parameter that contains the post object.
+* New filter: `relevanssi_display_common_words` can be used to disable the "25 most common words" listing on the settings page, if it's too heavy to load.
+* Relevanssi was sanitizing taxonomy titles too aggressively.
+That is now toned down a bit.
+* Relevanssi now supports `post_parent`, `post_parent__in` and `post_parent__not_in`, though you have to set them in `relevanssi_modify_wp_query` filter for them to work.
+* Meta query support should now be perfect; there were some limitations with complicated meta queries before.

 = 3.3.8 =
 * Fixed a bug that caused the results to change depending of the order of words in a multi-word search query.